PingOne Advanced Identity Cloud

 • The resource owner authenticates to obtain an SSO token.

-• The client relies on Implied Consent being enabled (default) in the Advanced Identity Cloud admin UI under Applications > Client ID > Advanced settings > Authentication.
+• The client relies on Implied Consent being enabled (default) in the Advanced Identity Cloud admin console under Applications > Client ID > Advanced settings > Authentication.
 It assumes the resource owner grants the client access.

 • The client requests the authorization code and exchanges it for an access token your script modified.